manitu85/ultrafeedback/README.md

 > Easily add user reviews, feedback, and comments to your website in one line of code.

+React 2025 is a course showing the journey from zero lines of code to production for a real SaaS app called Fast Feedback.
 This product is being built as part of [React 2025](https://react2025.com) tutorial by Lee Robinson.

 ## Running Locally